1jour1vin

 Wine rated (2011 guide) 16/20 (Very good wine)

-Domaine rated (2019 guide) 3*Stars (High-quality production that can serve as a benchmark in its sector)
+Rated estate (2019 guide) 3 stars (High-quality production, serving as a benchmark in its sector)

 Dark color.
-Deep nose, dense, very rounded palate, good substance, noble tannins.
+Deep nose, dense palate, very rounded, beautiful texture, noble tannins.

-Bought by CA Grands Crus in 2004, Meyney is a little jewel of Médoc architecture, prized as much for its location as for the quality of its wines.
-The fifty or so hectares surrounding the château, situated on a ridge of siliceous gravel and deep blue clay on the banks of the Gironde, give Cabernet Sauvignon the upper hand.
-The wines have regained the lustre of their heyday.
-They have long-ageing potential.
+Acquired by CA Grands Crus in 2004, Meyney is a little gem of Médoc architecture, prized both for its location and the quality of its wines.
+The fifty or so hectares surrounding the château, located on a ridge of siliceous gravel and deep blue clay on the banks of the Gironde, give Cabernet Sauvignon the advantage.
+The wines have regained their former glory and have great aging potential.
 A must-try.

 Decanter